 In normal operation, repmgrd monitors the state of the PostgreSQL node it is running on, and will take appropriate action if problems are detected, e.g. (if so configured) promote the node to primary, if the existing primary has been determined as failed.

-However, repmgrd is unable to distinguish between planned outages (such as performing a switchover or upgrading a server), and an actual server outage.
-In versions prior to repmgr 4.2 it was necessary to stop repmgrd on all nodes (or at least on all nodes where repmgrd is configured for automatic failover) to prevent repmgrd from making changes to the replication cluster.
+However, repmgrd is unable to distinguish between planned outages (such as performing a switchover or installing PostgreSQL maintenance released), and an actual server outage.
+In versions prior to repmgr 4.2 it was necessary to stop repmgrd on all nodes (or at least on all nodes where repmgrd is configured for automatic failover) to prevent repmgrd from making unintentional changes to the replication cluster.